ffoulkes/networking-recipe/ovs-p4rt/sidecar/core/v1/README.md

 This folder contains the legacy version of the ovsp4rt core, corresponding roughly to IPDK release `mev-ts-1.9`.

-This is the version that will be built by default.
+This version of the core is built by default.

 ## Source Files